Back to Main Menu

 Lactarius olympianus (zonarioides)

 This orange, zoned capped species is not bearded and has a white stem.
 It is a more common conifer species throughout the PNW.
 Our local species, L. olympianus, described in 1979 from the Washington Olympic coast, appears to have DNA identical to the 1953 European species L. zonarioides, so that older name would take precedence.
-When describing L. olympianus, Hesler & Smith realized that it was the same mushroom as L. zonarioides, but there was some confusion as to to the validity of that name so to be on the safe side, they gave it a new name anyway.
+When describing L. olympianus, Hesler & Smith realized that it was possibly the same mushroom as L. zonarioides, but there was some confusion as to what mushroom L. zonarioides refers to, so to be on the safe side, they gave it a new name anyway.
 If the confusion is ever resolved, it may turn out that a more proper name is L. zonarioides.

 Lactarius olympianus © Andrew Parker